17 Reasons to Fall in Love with Iceland

 Situated in the middle of the North Atlantic Ocean just West of Norway, Iceland is a rapidly growing tourist destination among backpackers and luxury travellers alike.
 Perhaps best known for her natural beauty and luxurious geothermal pools, Iceland is home to a diverse array of landscapes and adventurous activities.

-Iceland is by far one of my favourite travel destinations – Here’s are 17 reasons to fall in love with Iceland this year:
+Iceland is by far one of my favourite travel destinations, so here are 17 reasons you might fall in love with Iceland this year!

 It’s the Perfect Road-trip Destination: